robhowe-A/WinHttpRequest/README.md

 3. Click "HTTP Request" to open the app
 4. That's it!
 You now have v1 application skipping the need to build and publish.

-- The solution files were created in visual studio 2022.
-- An executable of the application is made up of the current alpha release.
-Just click on the release tag on the code directory page to go to the application download location.
-- It's target is for Windows x64 desktop.

-Http Request is a working tool, not an attractive or refined display product.
+HTTP Request is a working tool, not an attractive or refined display product.
 The styling is basic and default in many elements.
-Developed in Forms style, this app is responsive on windows desktops - it expands or collapses menus on request/need - and dynamically adapts its controls based on different situations of request submission.
-I've tested the app and am happy with 1920 x 1920 max dimensions.
-It is useful with different data in different sizes, both large or small.
-Also, Forms seems to fit that.
+Developed in Forms style, the app is useful with data in different sizes, large or small.
+Responsive on windows desktops - responsive applications expands or collapse or move elements to fit the window size - and dynamically adaptive view controls make it easy to sift data up to the 1920 x 1920 max dimensions.

 <img src="HttpRequest.png" width="25%" alt="HTTP Request application initial form.">